 Amarthiel also pulls one to get her ring back by making Laerdan think he could use it to restore Narmaleth and letting the player bring the fragments to him.

 Bears Are Bad News: Bears tend to give really bad statuses with their regular attacks.
 They can inflict a temporary armor debuff (which causes you to take more damage), severe wound (which causes damage over time) and stun (which makes you character unable to do jack for a short while).
 Getting armor debuffed and wounded while stunned is NO FUN AT ALL.

 Beef Gate: In North Chetwood (a starting part of the game with level 8-11 mobs), there is a path that one can take to go to the Weather Hills.
-Not only does it contain many level 19-21 mobs, but it also contains a ruin named Ost Alagos with elite boss monsters at Level 55!!!
+Not only does it contain many level 19-21 mobs, but it also contains a ruin named Ost Alagos with signature orcs and half-orcs at Level 55!!!

 Beneath the Earth: Khazad-dûm, the Mines of Moria, once the crown jewel of Dwarven civilization.
 Now it's filled with orcs, giant insects, nameless shadow creatures, and a creeping fungus.